-Setting Description Connect Mode Controls the operations that are executed when the debugger connects to the board.
-The options are: auto (default): The debugger decides which connect mode to use based on the connected device.
+Setting Description Connect Controls the operations that are executed when the debugger connects to the board.
+The options are: Mode • auto (default): The debugger decides which connect mode to use based on the connected device.
 For ST boards, when auto is selected, underReset is used.
-For other boards, haltOnConnect is used. haltOnConnect: Stops the CPU of the board for a reset before the flash download or the debug session. underReset: Asserts the hardware reset during the connection. preReset: Triggers a hardware reset pulse before the connection. running: Connects to the CPU without stopping the program execution during the connection.
+For other boards, haltOnConnect is used.
+If you were already using Keil Studio Cloud, you have to manually select auto for this setting. • haltOnConnect: Stops the CPU of the board for a reset before the flash download or the debug session. • underReset: Asserts the hardware reset during the connection. • preReset: Triggers a hardware reset pulse before the connection. • running: Connects to the CPU without stopping the program execution during the connection.
 Reset After Connect Performs a reset operation as defined in Reset Mode after connecting to the board.
 Reset Controls the reset operations performed by the debugger.
-The options are: Mode auto (default): The debugger decides which reset to use based on information from the CMSIS-Pack. system: This mode uses the ResetSystem sequence from the CMSIS-Pack. hardware: This mode uses the ResetHardware sequence from the CMSIS-Pack. processor: This mode uses the ResetProcessor sequence from the CMSIS-Pack.
+The options are: Mode • auto (default): The debugger decides which reset to use based on information from the CMSIS-Pack. • system: This mode uses the ResetSystem sequence from the CMSIS-Pack. • hardware: This mode uses the ResetHardware sequence from the CMSIS-Pack. • processor: This mode uses the ResetProcessor sequence from the CMSIS-Pack.
 Run First If selected, a flash download is triggered when you start a debug session.
 To save connection time, the flash download only happens if the code has changed, the active project has changed, or the board has been disconnected and reconnected.

-Verify Application Compares the content of the target memory with the program loaded in the debugger.
+Setting Description Application Compares the content of the target memory with the program loaded in the debugger.
 Enable this option to ensure that the image loaded in the target system matches the image loaded in the debugger.
-This prevents debugging the wrong code when working with various targets or more instances of Keil Studio.
+This prevents debugging the wrong code when working with various targets or more instances of Keil Studio Cloud.